The Business Of Being Cardi B

-On August 12, 2017, Cardi B, The Bronx-hailing 25-year-old rapper, performed her now-quintuple-platinum single “Bodak Yellow” for the first time in New York, during a concert held at MoMA PS1’s Warm-Up, an outdoor summer series held at the venerated museum’s offshoot in Long Island City.
-A hometown crowd of around 4,000, from all ages and ethnic backgrounds, acted as a barometer of her ascendant stardom — the “Cardi B effect” was spreading.
+On August 12, 2017, Cardi B, the Bronx-hailing 25-year-old rapper, performed her now-quintuple-platinum single "Bodak Yellow" for the first time in New York, during a concert held at MoMA PS1's Warm-Up, an outdoor summer series held at the venerated museum's offshoot in Long Island City.
+A hometown crowd of around 4,000, from all ages and ethnic backgrounds, acted as a barometer of her ascendant stardom — the "Cardi B effect" was spreading.
 Quickly.
-Decked out in a red lace dress and a blunt black bob, Cardi’s stage entrance was greeted with flashes, cheers and phones recording her every move.
-By the time she performed her fast-rising single, the crowd erupted in unison: “Lil b****…”
+Decked out in a red lace dress and a blunt black bob, Cardi was greeted with flashes, cheers and phones recording her every move.
+When she finally performed her fast-rising single, the crowd erupted in unison: "Said lil' b****..."

-“She was like: ‘Are people even going to know me here?,'” remembers Ashley Kalmonowitz, senior director of publicity at Atlantic Records, who was on the side of the stage that day.
+"She was like: 'Are people even going to know me here?,' " remembers Ashley Kalmanowitz, vice president of publicity at Atlantic Records, who was on the side of the stage that day.

 Like the liquor in the cups of the concertgoers and the weed smoke around them, the Cardi B effect was not only perceptible, it was intoxicating — even for members of Cardi's own team.
 "The way the venue is set up, since it gets narrow, you can feel the energy coming from the back of the room to the front of the stage.
 It's amazing," DJ Sparkx, Cardi's longtime DJ, tells NPR Music.

-It was as evident that day in August as it is now, a day before the release of her major label debut, Invasion of Privacy, that Cardi’s kitschy, endearingly ratchet authenticity — that last word echoed by every source NPR Music spoke to — has not only allowed her to saturate the pop world, but is the reason for it.
+It was as evident that day in August as it is now, a day before the release of her major label debut, that Cardi's kitschy, endearingly ratchet authenticity — that last word echoed by every source NPR Music spoke to — has not only allowed her to saturate the pop world, but is the reason for that saturation.